l0sttt/angular-portfolio/README.md

 # Jacob Trevino's Portfolio
 ## First iteration of my angular portfolio
-This protfolio is made based off of a tutorial I followed, teaching React.js.
+This protfolio is made based off of a tutorial I followed, teaching Angular.
 ## I plan to make three versions:

 ### V1: